David-OConnor/plascad/README.md

 (Select where you saved the program) → Always.*

+### Basic sequence alignment
+PlasCAD currently includes rudimentary sequence alignment tools.
+We plan to expand these in the future to make visualizing sequence differences more intuitive.
+Supports Hamming and Levenshtein distances, and Smith Waterman pairwise alignment.

 ### Automatic annotation
 Annotate the common features from sequences; this includes promoters, origins of replication, affinity binding tags,  and antibiotic resistance genes.